stefanofoti/musa/docs/Evaluation.md

 ![image](src/evaluation/code_city/code_city_musa_params.jpg)

 These are "unhealthy" classes ad functions, and since MuSa has none of them, we can deduce the code has low coupling and great cohesion.<br/>
+If you want to test our code with CodeCity by yourself, you can find the .mse file [here](/src/evaluation/MuSa.mse)

 <br/>